 And it doesn’t have to mean spending 40 hours a week behind a desk.
-Flexible hours, state-of-the-art offices and social work cultures mean going to work becomes less of a chore and more of a fun way to spend your day.
+Flexible hours, state-of-the-art offices, and social work cultures mean going to work becomes less of a chore and more of a fun way to spend your day.

 Career opportunities are in abundance in a city that prides itself on trying something new.
-Wellington offers thousands of exciting possibilities regardless of your background, with career pathways, internships and graduate programmes to help you propel your career.
+Wellington offers thousands of exciting possibilities regardless of your background, with career pathways, internships, and graduate programmes to help you propel your career.

-The nuts and bolts of our economy
+The nuts and bolts of Wellington's economy

 Use the Skills Shortage lists to see if your skills are in demand in New Zealand.
 It means if you're offered a job that's on one of the lists, and you've got the qualifications and experience to match, getting a work or residence visa could be easier.